palewire/first-visual-story/readthedocs/index.rst

     </div>

 Let's say we want to be able to click on each card and be redirected to that victim's page in the L.A.
 Times' Homicide Report?
 Let's do it!
+While we're at it, let's add some ``<strong>`` tags to the victims' names to make them stand out from the sentence about them.

 .. code-block:: jinja